aiellomau/improve-microservice-sample/README.md

 Microservices Projects
 -------------------

-The servers for the infrastruture are pretty simple thanks to Spring Cloud:
+The servers for the infrastructure are pretty simple thanks to Spring Cloud:

 - eureka-server: is the Eureka server for service discovery.
 - config-server: is the Config server.
-It hold all properties values for each ms. All properties are hosting on GitHub: https://github.com/aiellomau/improve-microservice-configserver
+It holds all properties values for each ms. All properties are hosting on GitHub: https://github.com/aiellomau/improve-microservice-configserver
 - dashboard-server: Monitor all microservices instances.
 - zuul-server: is the Zuul server.
 Distributes the requests to the three microservices.